MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/advanced-navigation.md

     Notice that the **Switch to classic** command isn't available when you select a solution in the list.

 ## My Apps
-Similar to the **Apps** area of PowerApps, the My Apps page lists all model-driven and canvas apps that you have privileges to in your environment.
-In addition to launching an app, from My Apps you can also assign security roles to it.
+The My Apps page lists all model-driven apps that you have privileges to in your environment.
+In addition to launching a model-driven app, from My Apps you can also assign security roles to it.

 To get to My Apps:
 1. Sign in to [PowerApps](https://web.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).